Photos from the REAL Australia

 Aboriginal Ceremonies from the Tiwi Islands

 Although the Tiwi people of Bathurst and Melville Island have been under the influence of the Catholic Church since the arrival of the missionaries in 1911, they have kept many aspects of their traditional culture, especially their art and crafts and clan dances.
-Their language, Tiwi, is unique and seems to be unrelated to any other (although there are theories about possible common traits with mainland languages), a result of their long isolation.
+Their language, Tiwi, is unique and seems to be unrelated to any other (although there are theories about possible common traits with mainland languages) due to their long isolation.
 The language is still spoken by all, although it has changed over the years under the influence of English.

 Pukumani poles, Karslake